Middle-earth in motion pictures: Apple Films

 The Beatles were on a three-picture deal with United Artists.
 Their previous two features, A Hard Day's Night and Help!, directed by Richard Lester, were successful.
 When it became clear that the animated Yellow Submarine would not count as part of this deal, Denis O'Dell (head of the Beatles' Apple Films) entered negotiations for their third film.
 He came up with the idea of a Lord of the Rings "multimedia musical extravaganza", starring the Beatles as the four Hobbits.
 He learned that United Artists were in negotiations for the rights.
 In conversation with studio heads David and Arnold Picker, it was decided that a "star director" was required.
 O'Dell shortlisted David Lean, Stanley Kubrick, and Michelangelo Antonioni.
 Lean declined.
 O'Dell left to India to visit the Beatles, with the books in his suitcase.
 At the behest of Donovan, the band examined the books and began to think "seriously" about the idea.
 According to O'Dell, John Lennon fancied the role of Gandalf, but George Harrison recalled that Lennon then wanted to swap for Frodo.
 Ringo Starr wanted to play Sam, while Paul McCartney coveted Frodo.
-He told Jackson that Lennon would have been Gollum, Ringo Sam, and Harrison Gandalf.
+Lennon would have been Gollum, Ringo Sam, and Harrison Gandalf.
 Donovan was keen on Merry, and they wanted Twiggy for Galadriel.